darrenhatcher/quartz/README.md

 Once downloaded and imported, there are things you need to do to use:
 * Edit the <code>views.py</code> file and add your SEC token.
 This is a hexadecimal string you need to create under "Authorised Services" to permit the application to make AQL queries.
 This looks like <code>DEFAULT_SEC_TOKEN = '1063f153-2140-41dc-87c7-1302462c86ea'</code>
 * Edit the <code>views.py</code> file and adjust the variable <code>gLogSourceType = 'Experience%'</code> to your log source filter needed.
 The default filter is for traffic from the IBM QRadar Experience Centre application.
+* If it all installed normally, you should be able to add the dashboard to any of the default workspaces.
+Look for <b>Custom Dashboards->Latency Dashboard<b>

+##If you have problems ...
-Log files are created by the application, so if the dashboard does not work, to debug the application, log on to the SIEM using ssh and run the command:
+You will need to look at the log files for the application inside the docker instance it is running as.
+Log files are created by the application as it goes along, so if the dashboard does not work, to debug the application, log on to the SIEM using <code>ssh</code> and run the command:

 <code>docker ps</code>